Balwyn: 19th century

+20th century

 The electric tram system was extended along Cotham Road to terminate at Burke Road, Deepdene, on 30 May 1913.
 The line was extended along Whitehorse Road, through Balwyn to terminate at Union Road, Mont Albert, on 30 September 1916.

-The Balwyn Cinema, currently operated by Palace Cinemas, first opened as a single screen theatre in 1930.
-It was later converted into a 5-screen multiplex in the 1990s, but the foyer was restored in 2010, uncovering the original 1930s tiled floor.
-Until 2016 it also served as the head office of Palace Cinemas.
-The cinema's second major restoration in less than a decade saw the former office space converted into 6 extra screens, bringing the total number to 11.
+The Balwyn Cinema opened as a single screen theatre in 1930.
+It was converted into a three-screen cinema in February 1994, after it was acquired by Palace Cinemas.

 A considerable number of local churches, such as the Deepdene Methodist Church, were constructed during the post-World War II boom of suburban development in the area.

-Balwyn's status as an affluent suburb has seen middle to upper-middle-class families from suburbs such as Kew and Brighton transfer to the area to take advantage of the suburb's relatively large block sizes and proximity to some of Victoria's best private schools including those in the neighbouring suburbs of Canterbury and Kew.
+Balwyn's status as an affluent suburb has seen middle to upper-middle-class families from suburbs such as Kew and Brighton move to the area for the suburb's relatively large block sizes and proximity to some of Victoria's best private schools, including those in the neighbouring suburbs of Canterbury and Kew.
 Some of the initial development of the suburb occurred along the Whitehorse Road tramline, along which the Wade handbag and the Jarvis Walker fishing rod factories were once located.
-The suburb's main shopping area is located around the intersection of Whitehorse Road and Balwyn Road.

-Today

-Balwyn is consistently ranked as one of Melbourne's 5 most exclusive suburbs.
-The heritage-protected Reid Estate is especially noted as an area of Balwyn between Mont Albert Road and Whitehorse Road containing many architecturally significant Interwar mansions.
-Balwyn is also home to the Maranoa Gardens, Australia's first botanical garden dedicated to indigenous flora.
-The suburb has been immortalised by the Skyhooks single named after the suburb, 'Balwyn Calling', while The Age newspaper once described the suburb as "arguably Melbourne's most loved".

-In the 12-month period to January 2020 Balwyn reported a median house price of A$1.6 million for a three bedroom house.